xSplasher/TwitchLichessBot/README.md

    - search for a variable named ```streamer``` and replace its value with the desired twitch channel

 5. We need to tell the bot who can use the commands. to do that:
-   - search for an array named ```allowedToUseCommands``` and add twitch usernames of the people who can use the commands.
-(IMPORTANT: usernames are case sensitive: if your twitch username apppears as ```aTwitchUSERNAMELOL``` in chat you should type it the same way in the array. meaning if you instead add ```atwitchusernamelol``` to the array, this will not let you execute bot commands in chat, because the bot won't recognize your name).
+   - search for an array named ```allowedToUseCommands``` and add twitch usernames of the people who can use the commands. these people are going to be able to create a game or resign it, you should put your twitch username here and your mods, no more, unless you want chaos.

+   (**IMPORTANT: usernames are case sensitive: if your twitch username apppears as ```aTwitchUSERNAMELOL``` in chat you should type it the same way in the array. meaning if you instead add ```atwitchusernamelol``` to the array, this will not let you execute bot commands in chat, because the bot won't recognize your name).**

 ## I Did everything above.
 Now wot ?